renode/renode-docs/source/introduction/testing.md

 (robot-dependencies)=

-### Test cases dependencies
+### Test-case dependencies

-Normally tests cases in a single `.robot` file should be independent of each other.
+Normally, test cases in a single `.robot` file should be independent of each other.
-In fact, the default test teardown keyword calls `Reset Emulation` to ensure that the state of a test does not influence the next one.
+In fact, the default test teardown keyword calls `Reset Emulation` to ensure that the state of one test does not affect the next.

-There are situations though when splitting one long-running test scenario into mulitple test cases might be desired.
+However, there are situations where it may be desirable to split a long-running test scenario into multiple test cases.
-This allows for better reporting of the execution progress as well as improves overall performance (compared to re-running a common part of the test).
+This allows for better reporting of execution progress and improves overall performance (compared to re-running a common part of the test).

-Renode provides custom Robot keywords to annotate situations when one test should continue execution from a state provided by another one:
+Renode provides custom Robot keywords to annotate situations where a test should continue execution from a state provided by another test:

-* `Provides` - creates a named snapshot of the simulation state (see {ref}`State saving and loading <state-saving>`),
+* `Provides` - creates a named snapshot of the simulation state (see {ref}`State saving and loading `),
-* `Requires` - loads a named snapshot and continues execution of the test from this state.
+* `Requires` - loads a named snapshot and resumes execution of the test from that state.

 An example of usage:
 ```